A green gem formed by an ancient asteroid impact

 Unlike most gem materials that grow slowly over time in a quiet underground environment, moldavite formed in a burst of heat and energy produced by one of the most violent possible events - the impact of a large hypervelocity object with a planet.
 The rock in the impact area was instantly vaporized by the heat of the impact, then immediately condensed into a molten liquid, and then almost immediately solidified into an amorphous glass.
 The condensation and solidification were so fast that mineral crystals did not form, and gases were trapped in the moldavite glass.

 Most specimens of genuine moldavite contain trapped gas bubbles and flow structures that are visible under a magnification of 10x and often with the unaided eye.
 The gas bubbles are sometimes round, but more often they are elongate shapes, stretched by the stress under which the glass cooled.
 The glass also contains flow structures of similar origin.

 Most moldavite has an unusually low refractive index.
 It typically ranges between 1.47 and 1.51, much lower than most minerals and most man-made glasses.

 The most diagnostic feature seen under magnification in some moldavite specimens is high relief, wire-shaped inclusions of lechatelierite, a high-temperature form of SiO2.
 Unlike quartz, lechatelierite is not a mineral; it is a mineraoid formed by instantaneous events, such as asteroid impacts, atomic blasts, and lightning strikes.

-An excellent article for learning to identify genuine moldavite is "Moldavites: Natural or Fake?" authored by Jaroslav Hyrsl and published in the Spring 2015 issue of Gems and Gemology.
+An excellent article for information about how to identify genuine moldavite is "Moldavites: Natural or Fake?" authored by Jaroslav Hyrsl and published in the Spring 2015 issue of Gems and Gemology.